Conexperto/server/README.md

 Conexperto Server
 ================

-Conexperto, aims to be a social network to learn and grow.
+Conexperto aims to be a social network to learn and grow.
 We believe that people learn best from other people, it was like that for a long time and this is how we actually learn from our environment.

-This repository houses the code for all operation of the Backend in Conexperto.
+This repository houses the code for all operations of the Backend in Conexperto.

 ## Getting Started 💪

-### Prerequisities
+### Prerequisites

-In order to run this container you'll need docker installed.
+To run this container, you'll need docker installed.

 * [Windows](https://docs.docker.com/windows/started)
 * [OS X](https://docs.docker.com/mac/started/)